We hope you find these FAQs helpful and useful. Please contact our Financial Aid office if you'd like more help or personalized assistance.

 Financial Aid Disbursement Process

 - Disbursements are made through your selected refund preference with BankMobile.
-For more information on BankMobile visit: BankMobile Disbursements.
+For more information on BankMobile visit: BankMobile.

 - Adding or dropping units will affect your disbursements.
 For more information on disbursements visit: Disbursement Schedule.

-- Please Note: Money owed to Shasta College will be deducted before funds are disbursed to your selected refund preference with BankMobile Disbursements.
+- Please Note: Money owed to Shasta College for the current term will be deducted before funds are disbursed to your selected refund preference with BankMobile Disbursements

 Frequently Asked Questions